X01XX/UES-Forth/README.md

 The results are even better with multiple adjacencies, like (~A + ~B) & (~A + ~C), a logical <i>Corner</i>.
 The results are even better with a cluster of corners, like (~A + ~B) & (~A + ~C) & (~C + ~D).
 The corners, above, are ~A + (~B & ~C), ~C + (~A & ~D).
 I call A, and C, <i>Anchors</i>.
-The number of adjacent, disimmilar, terms used for a corner, equals the number of edges of the region the anchor is in.
+The number of adjacent, dissimilar, terms used for a corner, equals the number of edges of the region the anchor is in.

 In the results, regions not completely overlapped by other regions are <i>Defining</i> regions, others are placeholders.
 When well developed, all adjacent disimmilar samples tested, the anchor of a corner